We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 As a general rule, we recommend going for 14K gold instead of 10K gold if you’re shopping for an engagement ring or other fine jewelry.
 The difference in price is small and the higher purity level will make the ring look significantly more beautiful.

-Consider a 14K yellow gold setting like this pavé engagement ring, a white gold halo setting like this or a solitaire rose gold setting like this.
+Consider a 14K yellow gold setting like this pavé engagement ring from James Allen, a white gold halo setting like this from James Allen or a solitaire rose gold setting like this from James Allen.
 These settings are durable and well priced, all while providing better aesthetics than those in lower purity 10K gold.

 For example, since 10K gold is less pure than 24K gold, it’s less likely to bend, warp or become dented due to pressure or impact.
 It’s also less likely to scratch.
 This occurs because the other metals used to produce 10K gold are more durable than pure gold.